codatio/codat-docs/docs/guides/invoice-finance/process-invoice.md

 The demo app now has all the components that it needs to assess the risk associated with each customer, and risk associated with each invoice.
 These assessments determine the decision on each unpaid invoice included in the loan request.

-Poll the `GET applications/{applicationId}` endpoint in [Swagger](http://localhost:7278/swagger/index.html) anytime to check the status of your loan.
-Once the app processes all the relevant invoices, it will automatically return a response with an offer for each invoice approved for financing
+Poll the `GET applications/{applicationId}` endpoint in [Swagger](http://localhost:7278/swagger/index.html) anytime to check the status of your application.
+Once the app processes all the relevant invoices, it will automatically return a response with an offer for each invoice approved for financing.

 You can [read more](/guides/invoice-finance/inv-fin-decision) about the risk assessments the app performs, and further detail of the decisioning logic.
 The thresholds used with the logic are set in the `appsettings.json` file.